BScottHenderson/CarND-MPC-Project/README.md

 ---

-The goal of this project is to implement a MPC to set steering angle and throttle for a vehicle.
+The goal of this project is to implement a Model Predictive Controller (MPC) to set steering angle and throttle for a vehicle.

 As usual the model itself is fairly straightforward.
 The difficulty - otherwise known as the interesting part - lies in setting hyperparameters and in tuning the model via multipliers for components of the cost function.
 Details below.